 Water softeners can reduce the calcium and magnesium ions before the water even hunters the RO system.
 So, you can use a water softener with your RO system to make them more long-lasting.

 What is mineral water?

-Mineral water is somewhat polar opposite to RO water.
+Mineral water is the somewhat polar opposite of RO water.
 But mineral water also goes through a purification process.
 Therefore, it has high mineral content than regular tap water.

 Most filtration plants use tap water and purify it synthetically and minerals like magnesium and calcium.
 People prefer drinking mineral water due to its taste.
 It is much better than RO water.

 How is RO better than mineral water?